BTC, ETH, BNB, SOL, ADA, XRP, LUNA, AVAX, DOT, DOGE

 ADA / USDT

-Cardano (ADA) repeatedly bounced off the strong support at $ 1.18 in recent days, but the bulls have been unable to push the price above the 20-day exponential moving average ($ 1.35).
-This suggests a lack of demand at higher levels.
+The failure of the bears to pull Cardano (ADA) below $ 1.18 has resulted in a rally that has reached the 20-day EMA ($ 1.35).

-The bears will now try to sink and hold the price below $ 1.18.
-If they manage to do that, the ADA / USDT pair could fall to critical support at $ 1.
-The bulls are likely to defend this level aggressively.
+If the price turns down from the current level, sellers will again try to sink the ADA / USDT pair below $ 1.18.
+If successful, the next stop could be $ 1.
+The bulls are likely to defend this support aggressively as it has not been violated for the past few months.

-The first sign of strength will be a breakout and a close above the 20-day EMA.
-Such a move will indicate that demand exceeds supply.
-The pair could rally to $ 1.47 first and then attempt a rally towards the overhead resistance at $ 1.87.
+On the other hand, if the bulls push and close the price above the 20-day EMA, it will signal the start of a sustained recovery.
+The first hurdle is $ 1.47, but if the bulls push the price above it, the pair could hit the stiff overhead resistance at $ 1.87.

 XRP / USDT